Samuel Pepys Christmas Day Walk

 Pepys was a civil servant and bon viveur who lived at an intriguing time in British history.
 He saw the King, Charles I, executed (it’s possible it wasn’t the King, as will be "revealed" on the walk…!); the monarchy abolished and restored by public acclaim; the Plague rage and the Fire burn.
 He watched as another King was forced out for being a Catholic.
 He ate heartily, drank merrily and indulged lustily, and always with a smile on his face, even when he had kidney stones removed without anaesthetic.
 Okay perhaps not when having kidney stones removed without anaesthetic.

 Now we can follow in the great man’s footsteps to celebrate Christmas morning with a walk around the Westminster he knew.
-May be we will end, as Pepys himself recorded on 25th December 1667, with “some good ribs of beef roasted and mince pies”, not that your guide will be able to go quite that far.
+And who's to say?
+Maybe we'll end, as Pepys himself recorded on 25th December 1667, with “some good ribs of beef roasted and mince pies.”
+Now hand on heart, chances are your guide won't be able to go quite that far.
 But he can promise some tasty morsels of stories to whet your appetite for Christmas dinner.
-Meet Ed
+Meet Richard III

 at 11 am by the Christmas tree in Trafalgar Square